teddyld/teddyld/README.md

 ## Hi 👋, I'm Vincent

-Computer Engineering student at **The University of Sydney, Australia**.

 - 🎉 Thesis ["Occlusion-aware Data Augmentation and Reconstruction for Improving Student Engagement in Online Learning Environments"](https://ieeexplore.ieee.org/abstract/document/10924475) published in IEEE Xplore
   - Awarded the best session paper for the workshop on AI methods of video analysis for human behaviour recognition at the 6th IEEE International Conference on Image Processing Applications and Systems